New York City Water Tunnel No. 3: Construction progress

 In 2002, New York City mayor Michael Bloomberg made completion of the tunnel a priority, and set a goal date of 2021.
 Commissioner Christopher O. Ward helped move this project along for the Mayor.
 A New York Times report in 2016 stated that mayor Bill de Blasio was postponing completion of the project indefinitely, but he subsequently stated that this was a miscommunication between his press office and the Times, and that the completion date was actually being pushed up to 2020.
+In 2017 De Blasio authorized city expenditures of $300 million for Tunnel No. 3, with an expected project completion date of 2025.

+Work on the final shafts for the tunnel began in 2021.
 In September 2022 NYCDEP Commissioner Rohit Aggarwala stated that following the construction of the two deep riser shafts in Brooklyn and Queens, the Tunnel No. 3 project will be completed in 2032.